 Get buy-in by showing the right analytics

-When proving the value of social media to your executives, focus on data that builds a clear case for the programs you’re trying to champion, areas you’d like to improve, and budget requests.
+When proving the value of social media to your boss, focus on data that builds a clear case for the programs you’re trying to champion, areas you’d like to improve, and budget requests.
 Always keep the end goal (or ask) in mind.